jiakaiwangCN/awesome-physical-adversarial-examples/README.md

 # Awesome Physical Adversarial Examples [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 This repo collects papers about **Physical Adversarial Examples** for anyone who wants to do research on it.
 We are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
-Special thanks to [Jiakai Wang](https://jiakaiwangcn.github.io/), [Jin Hu](https://github.com/HuJ1n), [Siyang Wu](https://github.com/wsynuiag), and all researchers who have contributed to this project!
+Special thanks to the [**Researchers**](#Contributors) who have contributed to this project!